dcanonmolina/MessageTester/README.md

 This project connects to your Twilio Account and allows you to send and receive SMS or Whatsapp Messages

 ## Structure
 This project runs using Twilio Functions and React.
-Some of the functionalities are:
+Also this would require you to install the Serverless plugin for Twilio-Cli https://www.twilio.com/docs/labs/serverless-toolkit

 ## Functionalities
 - List account Phone numbers